kean/Nuke/Demo/README.md

 while offline, to the fixture loader, which also answers the demo's network URLs with their stand-ins; any other URL fails and says so in Console, under the `Fixtures` category.
 It answers the way a server that supports range requests does, so a download cancelled offline resumes too.
+A loader that never goes to the network, such as the bundle and failing loaders of **Custom Data Loader**, keeps its requests offline.
 Launch with `-demoFixtures offline`, or flip the switch in **Fixture Mode** in the Lab, which applies to the screens opened next.
 Lab screens that load photos start on fixtures either way.